Albin Kurti: Justice reforms and corruption

 In June 2024, the OSCE published a trial-monitoring report on organised crime and corruption cases in Kosovo, based on 52 cases and 670 hearings held between July 2021 and March 2024.
-The report acknowledged several positive developments under Kurti’s government, including the adoption of the 2021–2026 Strategy on Rule of Law, the 2022–2024 Strategic Plan for the Effective Solution of Cases of Corruption and Organized Crime, and the March 2023 signing of a Joint Statement of Commitment by key stakeholders.
+The report acknowledged several positive developments under Kurti's government, including the adoption of the 2021–2026 Strategy on Rule of Law, the 2022–2024 Strategic Plan for the Effective Solution of Cases of Corruption and Organised Crime, and the March 2023 signing of a Joint Statement of Commitment by key stakeholders.
 At the same time, it highlighted persistent problems, such as high acquittal rates, delays, poor case management and inconsistent judicial practices.
-Minister of Justice Albulena Haxhiu stated at the report’s launch that the government had completed the anti-corruption legal package, approved the Law on the State Bureau for the Verification and Confiscation of Assets and established new regulations on whistleblower protection, while also preparing an anti-corruption task force and joint investigation team.
+Minister of Justice Albulena Haxhiu stated at the report's launch that the government had completed the anti-corruption legal package, approved the Law on the State Bureau for the Verification and Confiscation of Assets and established new regulations on whistleblower protection, while also preparing an anti-corruption task force and joint investigation team.
 The OSCE report concluded that while the government has advanced the legal framework, the judiciary still faces serious challenges in effectively adjudicating high-level corruption cases.

-In early 2025, Kurti repeatedly ignored summons from the Special Prosecution in Prishtina to testify as a witness in a case concerning the alleged misuse of €600,000 worth of state reserves by other politicians, of which Kurti was not personally involved in.
-While prosecutors insisted he appear in person, Kurti stated that he was willing to testify only from his office, accusing the prosecution of politicization and stated that, if his testimony was that important, the prosecution would have approached him at his office.
+In early 2025, Kurti repeatedly ignored summons from the Special Prosecution in Pristina to testify as a witness in a case concerning the alleged misuse of €600,000 worth of state reserves by other politicians, of which Kurti was not personally involved in.
+While prosecutors insisted he appear in person, Kurti stated that he was willing to testify only from his office, accusing the prosecution of politicisation and stated that, if his testimony was that important, the prosecution would have approached him at his office.
 Kurti believed that the Special Prosecution was, in his words, more interested in filling the front pages of news articles rather than actually bringing about justice.